grafana/grafana/docs/sources/plugins/developing/development.md

 ## What languages?

 Since everything turns into javascript it's up to you to choose which language you want.
 That said it's probably a good idea to choose es6 or typescript since we use es6 classes in Grafana.
-So it's easier to get inspiration from the Grafana repo is you choose one of those languages.
+So it's easier to get inspiration from the Grafana repo if you choose one of those languages.

 ## Buildscript